 Blue Apron’s stock troubles have been blamed in large part on Amazon’s recent acquisition of Whole Foods.
 Less than two months after its initial public offering, the meal kit’s stock was hovering at around half its IPO price, leading some to call it a “catastrophe” and a “disaster” further impacted by multiple shareholder lawsuits claiming that company management misled investors.

 In July, Blue Apron’s stock was deemed the worst-performing large IPO of 2017 by Renaissance Capital (a manager of IPO-focused ETFs).
 The company has faced questions over its high customer-acquisition costs as well as increasing competition from Amazon, which moved into the meal-kit space shortly after Blue Apron went public.

-Those in the the online food and delivery space have fared a little better, though it’s worth pointing out that the sector is becoming increasingly competitive – especially with the addition of large players like Amazon and Uber entering the space.
+Those in the online food and delivery space have fared a little better, though it’s worth pointing out that the sector is becoming increasingly competitive – especially with the addition of large players like Amazon and Uber entering the space.
 Meanwhile, other, newer companies, continue to expand.

 But even despite its struggles, the continued popularity of Blue Apron and meal kit companies like it is already affecting restaurants.
-Over the last two years, the increase in sales of Blue Apron have significantly outpaced the growth of restaurant sales in the US.
+Over the last two years, the increase in sales of Blue Apron has significantly outpaced the growth of restaurant sales in the US.
 Though meal kits are estimated to represent less than 1% of restaurant sales, outstanding growth such as the one experienced by Blue Apron is taking a toll on pockets of the industry.